SR 80 (Southern Blvd) Bridge Replacement Project

 - Pour concrete for tide relief bridge deck spans

 - Construction of tide relief bridge piers

-- Preparations to install deck spans for the tide relief bridge
+- Installation of railing at the tide relief bridge

 - Construction of bascule (movable) bridge

 - Construction of the main piers for the bascule bridge

 - Installation of submarine cable to connect the two main piers of the bascule bridge

 - Construction of piers for the eastern approach of the bascule bridge

 - Pour concrete for deck spans on the western approach of the bascule bridge